 Morgan Lamandre, Esq.

-Morgan Lamandre, Esq. is the Legal Director of STAR.
+Morgan Lamandre, Esq. is the President & CEO of STAR.
 Morgan has been involved with the organization since 2007, beginning as a volunteer hospital advocate and becoming a full-time staff member in 2013.
 Morgan has served on various task forces to address sexual assault in Louisiana and has drafted and testified in support of several bills that address sexual violence before the Louisiana Legislature.

 Although a native of New Orleans, Louisiana, Morgan has proudly called Baton Rouge home since 2002.
 Morgan obtained a Bachelor of Arts in Sociology with minors in Political Science and Women’s and Gender Studies from Louisiana State University and later received her juris doctor from Southern University Law Center, where she served as editor-in-chief of the Journal of Race, Gender, and Poverty.